skyhitblog/projectSense/README.md

 # projectSense

-Real-time traffic updates using Raspberry Pi and Ultrasonic Sensor
+Real-time traffic updates (vehicle count) using Raspberry Pi and Ultrasonic Sensor

 Sensing is done with Python.
 Firebase is being used as centralized server.